 To help get you started, we've prepared a checklist of 5 essential things venues should do in order to set themselves up for success in the new events landscape, in order to keep themselves and their delegates safe and continue to generate revenue.

 The first step to getting back to profitability is restoring the confidence in events at your venue.
 Will delegates feel confident to attend an event there?
 It's essential for venues to reassure clients and delegates that your venue is safe and secure, and that's largely down to effectively communicating the steps that have been taken to allow it to adhere to government guidelines.

-Hire Space has collaborated with leading corporate bookers, top venues and public health organisations to develop a Safer Venue Accreditation.
+Hire Space collaborated with leading corporate bookers, top venues and public health organisations to develop a Safer Venue Accreditation.
 Taking steps to become certified as a Safer Venue will not only ensure that your staff, clients and delegates are kept safe but it will also communicate the fact that your venue has gone above and beyond the government guidelines, increasing confidence and putting your venue top of the list for event organisers planning a 'safer event'.
-Read our case study on the Hire Space away day

-Download our White Paper for more details on how you can manage the risk of COVID-19 in organised meetings and events, and read our case study on our recent away day at RSA House to see a safer event in action.
+Download our White Paper for more details on how you can manage the risk of COVID-19 in organised meetings and events, and read our case study on the Hire Space Away Day at RSA House last summer to see a safer event in action.